-KidzWay provides morning and afternoon tea for your child at a cost of $1.00 per day.
+Morning and afternoon tea are provided by KidzWay for an optional charge of $1.00 per day.
 We promote healthy and nutritious eating, and provide fruit and vegetable platters with a variety of fresh seasonal produce.
-Often complementing the platters with either cheese and crackers or baking that the children have helped to make.
+We complement the platters with either cheese and crackers or baking that the children have helped to make.
 A record of food served is recorded daily on a chart, which is kept in the kitchen.

 Children need a healthy and nutritious lunch packed in a lunchbox.
 Please use easy-to-manipulate packaging and unbreakable containers, labelling all containers with their name for easy identification.
 This helps to reduce waste.
 NO plastic/cling wrap.